The Cairngorms Up-Close: Gallery

 Where and when encountered: Blair Atholl on 24 September 2025

-About: Herb-Robert is a shade-tolerant herb and can be found growing from the far north to the far south of Great Britain in a wide range of habitats, avoiding only soils that are strongly acidic.
+About: Herb-robert is a shade-tolerant herb and can be found growing from the far north to the far south of Great Britain in a wide range of habitats, avoiding only soils that are strongly acidic.

 Wood crane's-bill (Geranium sylvaticum)